OpenEnergyDashboard/DesignDocs/testing/testing.md

 The spreadsheet uses these formula:

+- "rows/reading from DB (calculated)" in F2 uses: \
+= ROUND($C$2 / (($C$5 - $B$5) * 24 * 60), 0) \
+This takes the difference in time for the first readings ($C$5 - $B$5) where it is assumed all readings are the same length, converts it from days to minutes ( * 24 * 60 since that is the number of minutes in a day) and divides this into "min/reading from DB" (C2).
+This gives per reading which is the number of rows each line reading will include.
+The ROUND makes it have no decimal part since it must be a whole number.
+This was needed because the calculation was not exact and lead to small deviation from the desired value.
 - Each reading in column E uses: \
 = IF(($D$2), (SUM(INDIRECT("A" & ((ROW() - 5) * $F$2  + 5)):INDIRECT("A" & ((ROW() - 4) * $F$2  + 4)))  / ($C$2 / 60) * $A$2 + $B$2),(AVERAGE(INDIRECT("A" & ((ROW() - 5) * $F$2  + 5)):INDIRECT("A" & ((ROW() - 4) * $F$2  + 4))) * $A$2 + $B$2)) \
 which does the following: